mackfi/sketchql-demo/README.md

 1. Control k-most similar videos, rather than 10 (UI only)
 2. Added object creation support for three more types of objects
 3. Added visualizer for dataset's supported object types
+4. Modified `carstop_personwalk` query result video files to be displayed in the browser

 # (ORIGINAL README)